10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Recognized as a UNESCO World Heritage Site, Newgrange is a prehistoric passage tomb, decorated with famous and very recognizable ancient Celtic stone carvings.

-It is believed that Newgrange was constructed over 3200 years ago making it older than the Great Pyramids of Egypt and the most famous megalithic site – Stonehenge.
+It is believed that Newgrange was constructed over 3200 years ago making it older than the Great Pyramids of Egypt and the most famous megalithic site in the world, Stonehenge in the UK.

 10 Greatest Megalithic Sites In Ireland You Must Visit Now! - Happy Irish Wanderers